-Arguing that is not responsible for scam ads, Facebook is urging a judge to dismiss a lawsuit brought by two consumers who say they were fleeced by advertisers on the platform.
+Arguing it's not responsible for scam ads, Facebook is urging a judge to dismiss a lawsuit brought by two consumers who say they were fleeced by advertisers on the platform.

 In papers filed Friday with U.S. District Court Judge Jeffrey White in Oakland, Facebook says it's protected by Section 230 of the Communications Decency Act, which immunizes companies from liability over content created by third parties.